 Part XXII.
 Authors Who Tackle Climate Change–Benh Zeitlin and Lucy Alibar

 The 22nd spotlight takes a look at Benh Zeitlin, Lucy Alibar, and their masterpiece Beasts of the Southern Wild, a 2012 American film directed, co-written, and co-scored by Benh Zeitlin, and adapted by Zeitlin and Lucy Alibar from her one-act play Juicy and Delicious (where the main character Hushpuppy was a boy instead).
 The film won several awards including the 2012 Sundance Film Award.
 I’ve seen this film many times and have read Alibar’s one-act play.
-The images in both the play and the movie are stark and symbolic–particularly that of the once great aurochs, frozen in ice sheets, now coming alive and thundering into life after huge chunks of ice begin melting and falling dramatically into the ocean.
+The images in both the play and the movie are stark and symbolic–particularly that of the once great aurochs, frozen in ice sheets, now thundering into life after huge chunks of ice begin melting and falling dramatically into the ocean.

 In Beasts, a young girl named Hushpuppy lives in an area known as the Bathtub, which is cut off from the rest of the world by a levee, in a bayou in southern Louisiana.
 A big storm causes the Bathtub residents to do what they can to stay alive while surrounded by rapidly rising waters and then to rebuild their home–but the water is contaminated from a saltwater surge.
 Hushpuppy’s mother’s whereabouts are unknown, and her father is sick with heart problems.
 After the storm ends, a mandatory evacuation occurs, and officials find and take most members of the Bathtub community to a shelter/medical center.
 The community is rough around the edges but also wishes to remain dignified and rebuild on their own.
 Their independence is something they pride themselves on.
 Hushpuppy leads their escape out of the institution so that they can return to the Bathtub.